Effective: September 2004

 - 30-minute parking spaces are provided around campus for convenience of visitors as well as employees and students who have short-term business and cannot find a regular parking space.

-a vehicle frequently from space to space to avoid citations will be
+from space to space to avoid citations will be considered a violation.

 - Vehicles Used as Part of Instruction:

-- Vehicles used for instruction or for student projects in Auto Mechanics and similar programs may be parked in the yards provided for this purpose.
+- Vehicles used for instruction or for student projects in Automotive Technology, Diesel Technology and similar programs may be parked in the yards provided for this purpose.
 Such vehicles shall be clearly marked with a tag or sign on the dashboard.

 - Handicapped Parking